spidernet-io/spiderpool/docs/usage/spider-subnet.md

 3. For annotation `ipam.spidernet.io/ippool-ip-number`, you can use '2' for fixed IP number or '+2' for flexible mode.
    The value '+2' means the SpiderSubnet auto-created IPPool will add 2 more IPs based on your application replicas.
    If you choose to use flexible mode, the auto-created IPPool IPs will expand or shrink dynamically by your application replicas.
+   This is an optional annotation.
+If left unset, it will use the `clusterSubnetDefaultFlexibleIPNumber` property from the `spiderpool-conf` ConfigMap as the flexible IP number in flexible mode.
+Refer to [config](../concepts/config.md) for details.

 4. The current version only supports to use one SpiderSubnet V4/V6 CR, you shouldn't specify 2 or more SpiderSubnet V4 CRs and the spiderpool-controller will choose the first one to use.